Stake on Polkadot

 Joining a nomination pool

-Don‘t want to manage your nominations or have less than 300 DOT?
+Don’t want to manage your nomination or have less than the minimum nomination amount?
 Join a nomination pool with just 1 DOT.
 Benefits (and penalties) are shared proportionally and must be claimed manually.
 DOT in pools can’t be used for governance.

 Opening a nomination pool